Skip to footer content

 {

-// Create a PDF from any existing web page
+// Create PDF from a webpage

 var Renderer = new IronPdf.ChromePdfRenderer();

-Renderer.RenderingOptions.MarginTop = 50; //millimetres
+Renderer.RenderingOptions.MarginTop = 50; // millimeters

 Renderer.RenderingOptions.MarginBottom = 50;